DC Heroes RPG – Bows and archery

 Variant – ninja half-bow

-In the stories, ninja have special hankyu (“half-length bow”, or shortbow) that can be disassembled in two halves, each hidden within a kimono sleeve.
+In the stories, ninja have special hankyu (“half-length bow”, or shortbow).
+These can be disassembled in two halves, each hidden within a kimono sleeve.
 The bow is then swiftly assembled and strung before use.

-Note the Recommended Strength number in the stats.
-Operating bows in this category requires superior upper-body strength as well as lengthy training.
+Operating bows in this category requires superior upper-body strength.
+Plus lengthy training.
 Being an archer is being a specialist.

-- Bows built for exceptionally strong persons, like Odysseus’ bow in Homer’s tales (which ordinary warrior couldn’t even string)
+- Bows built for exceptionally strong persons.
+Like Odysseus’ bow in Homer’s tales, which ordinary warriors couldn’t even string.

-Of course, almost every comic book or video game badass archer will have a badass bow.
+Of course, almost every super-heroic or video game badass archer will have a badass bow.

 The English longbow…

-- the English longbow being the ultimate and most devastating battlefield weapon of its time
+- The English longbow being the ultimate and most devastating battlefield weapon of its time (dramatic English music.

 The Japanese 大弓…

-… (pronounced daikyu, meaning ”great bow”) is asymmetrical, with ⅓ of the height under the archer’s hand and ⅔ above.
+… (pronounced daikyu, meaning ”great bow”) is asymmetrical. ⅓ of the height is under the archer’s hand and ⅔ above.
 This means that it can also be used while riding a horse.

-The drawing technique is different (more on that later) so the draw weight is usually circa 70 lbs, and the bow is usually about 2.1 metres tall.
+The drawing technique is different (more on that later) so the draw weight for a war bow is usually circa 70 lbs.
+(32 Kg.).
+The bow is usually about 2.1 metres (two yards) tall.
 They are usually built of bamboo and wood laminate.

 The great bow was, along with the sword, a symbol of both martial excellence requiring lifelong training to master, and of the warrior caste.
-Kyujutsu (techniques of archery) gave birth to kyudo (the way of the bow), a contemplative and meditative expression of older Japanese aesthetics and Shinto spirituality.
+Kyujutsu (techniques of archery) would give birth to kyudo (the way of the bow).
+Kyudo is a contemplative and meditative expression of older Japanese aesthetics and Shinto spirituality.

 The main ways of keeping your arrows ready for use are :